-Today I’m sharing one of my go-to recipes for a sweet snack.
-This is my classic shortbread cookie recipe and the cookies just melt in your mouth!
+Today I’m sharing one of my go-to recipes for a sweet treat.
+It’s my classic shortbread cookie recipe and the cookies just melt in your mouth!

 - 1 cup unsalted butter, softened